RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 the debug console of the wallet (Help -\> Debug Window -\> Console).
 It may take 24-48 hours for new accounts to be populated.

-If you then type `rsa` you will see your Research Savings Account which displays, among other information of your research status, what you are owed.
-This is the payment you can expect within the near future.

 ## What does "diff" exactly measure?
 What does it tell if it's high or low?

 Difficulty (diff) is a variable int representing how hard the PoS